Skip to Main Content

 Rural British bars rarely attract the kind of attention usually reserved for city-centre cocktail rooms.
 The geography works against them: no walk-in foot traffic, no late-night crowd, no cluster of neighbouring venues to generate a scene.
 Yet a small number of countryside spaces have managed to build destination reputations precisely because their context does the work that a postcode never could.
 Roth Bar, set within the Hauser and Wirth gallery complex at Durslade Farm on Dropping Lane in Bruton, Somerset, belongs to that category.
 The approach across the site is broadly the same: art, food, drink, and landscape as a single experience, not a menu of optional add-ons.

 Arriving at Durslade Farm, the visitor moves through working agricultural land that has been adapted rather than erased.
-The converted stone buildings retain the honest materiality of a working Somerset farm while housing one of the UK's most respected contemporary art galleries alongside a restaurant and bar.
+The converted stone buildings retain the materiality of a working Somerset farm while housing a contemporary art gallery alongside a restaurant and bar.
 Roth Bar sits inside this compound, its physical environment shaped by that tension between rural utility and cultural ambition.
 The bar itself is the work of Bjorn Roth, son of the late Swiss artist Dieter Roth, which explains both the name and the fact that it functions as a designed object in its own right, not simply a service point appended to a gallery.

 The Cocktail Programme in Context